The following is a non-exclusive list of factors considered when determining whether a case or matter is appropriate for Student Legal Services:

 12. Resources required to competently represent the student;

-14. The appropriateness of the matter for SLS service in the attorneys' professional judgment and discretion.
+14. The appropriateness of the matter for Student Legal Services service in the attorneys' professional judgment and discretion.

 Student Legal Services reserves the right to decline representation to any person regardless of eligibility.